anthonycoffey/wake-the-nile/memory-bank/progress.md

 *   **Google Maps Integration:** The Google Maps block is functional, provided a valid API key is entered in the settings.
 The Maps JavaScript API is now loaded using the stable `quarterly` channel.
 *   **Settings Page:** The admin settings page for the Google Maps API key is present and functional.
 *   **Plugin Activation:** The activation hook correctly creates the necessary JS and CSS files.
+*   **Dashicons on Frontend:** The Dashicons icon library is now available on the front end of the site.

 ## What's Left to Build